googlefonts/googlefonts.github.io/gf-guide/package.md

     → You obtain the link of the zip by right-clicking on it from the upstream repo.

-2. Once the `METADATA.pb` file has been filled out with all the required information, you can run the tool again adding the `-p` otion thatmakes a pull request to google fonts:
+2. Once the `METADATA.pb` file has been filled out with all the required information, you can run the tool again, adding the `-p` otion, which makes a pull request to Google Fonts:

     ``` code
     gftools packager "Font Name" path/to/local/google/fonts -p
     ```

-The Packager will package all the files from the font upstream repository, commit and push them onto a new branch in the google/fonts repo.
+The Packager will package all the files from the font's upstream repository, commit, and push them onto a new branch in the google/fonts repo.

 ## Upgrading an existing font with Packager

-- If you upgrade an existing font, first check in the font directory in the `ofl` folder (of the main branch) if the `METADATA.pb` already contains the required information well set up.
+- If you upgrade an existing font, first check in the font directory in the `ofl` folder (of the main branch) if the `METADATA.pb` already contains the required information and that it is well set up.
 If not, update it following the above specifications.
-  - The informations are correct: make sure the branch and file paths are still up to date.
+  - The information is correct: make sure the branch and file paths are still up to date.
   - The source URL (or the archive URL) located in [METADATA.pb](metadata.md) is still correct.

-If yes, run the command for a to create the PR `gftools packager "Font Name" path/to/local/google-fonts-repo -p`.
+If yes, run this command to create the PR: `gftools packager "Font Name" path/to/local/google-fonts-repo -p`.

-- If you need to modify any file included in the package, checkout to the `gftools_packager_ofl_fontname` branch and modify them from there.
-For example, if you haven't done it directly in the upstream repo, update the [DESCRIPTION.en_us.html or ARTICLE.en_us.html](./article.md), commit in the branch that the Packager created.
+- If you need to modify any file included in the package, checkout the `gftools_packager_ofl_fontname` branch and modify them from there.
+For example, if you haven't done it directly in the upstream repo, update the [DESCRIPTION.en_us.html or ARTICLE.en_us.html](./article.md) and commit in the branch that the Packager created.

-- Checkout to the `main` branch of your local copy of the `google/fonts` repo and run the command ``gftools packager "Font Name" path/to/local/google-fonts-repo -p` again to update the PR with the added changes.
+- Checkout the `main` branch of your local copy of the `google/fonts` repo and run the command ``gftools packager "Font Name" path/to/local/google-fonts-repo -p` again to update the PR with the added changes.

 ### Method that allows editing before PR

 If you use the previous method, and if you want to modify your PR, every time you run `-p` argument in conjunction with a “font name”, you will actually re-package and override the PR (because it will ask you to do a force-push).
 This means that all your manual commits you may have done in between will be lost.

-To avoid that, you can first run it without `-p` to package and in a second step, use `-p`.
+To avoid that, you can first run it without `-p` to package and, in a second step, use `-p`.

-Also, keep in mind that every push you make on a google/fonts PR, will trigger the Continuous Integration CI workflow which generate QA reports.
-If the CI is triggerred multiple times at once, it can happens that it breaks.
+Also, keep in mind that every push you make on a google/fonts PR will trigger the Continuous Integration (CI) workflow which generate QA reports.
+If the CI is triggerred multiple times at once, it can happen that the CI workflow breaks.
 It is therefore wise to make all modifications to [METADATA.pb](metadata.md) and [ARTICLE.html](article.md) beforehand, and push all the changes at once.

 <div class="next-reading">
     Further reading:<br>